 Calculate the direct cost to your business

 What is the federal plan?

 Starting in April 2019, provinces under the federal plan will have a carbon tax of $20 per tonne of CO2 emissions, which will increase by $10 every year to $50 per tonne by 2022.
 These taxes will be applied to combustible fuels such as gasoline, diesel, natural gas and propane.
-Large emitters, such as big manufacturers, mining and the oil and gas sector, have a separate carbon pricing plan entirely and some will have their rules eased so they are allowed to emit more CO2.
+Large emitters, such as big manufacturers, mining companies, and the the oil and gas sector, have a separate carbon pricing plan entirely and some will have their rules eased so they are allowed to emit more CO2.

 What is CFIB doing about this?